ciao-project/ciao/networking/cnci_agent/scripts/README.md

 ./update_cnci_cloud_image.sh
 ```

-This will yield a provisoned image.
+This will yield a provisioned image.
 This can be used as a CNCI VM.

 ## CNCI Verification ##

 A simple script to launch the CNCI VM using QEMU and a sample cloud-init
 configuration.
 The cloud-init is setup to check if the CNCI Agent can
-be sucessfully launched within this VM
+be successfully launched within this VM

 0. Customize the cloud-init files